Economy of Namibia: Labour

 Namibians in the informal sector as well as in low-paid jobs like homemakers, gardeners or factory workers are unlikely to be covered by medical aid or a pension fund.
-All in all only a quarter or the working population have medical aid, and about half have a pension fund.
+All in all, only a quarter or the working population have medical aid, and about half have a pension fund.

 Namibia's largest trade union federation, the National Union of Namibian Workers (NUNW) represents workers organised into seven affiliated trade unions.
 NUNW maintains a close affiliation with the ruling SWAPO party.

 Household wealth and income

-In the financial year March 2009 – February 2010, every Namibian earned 15,000 N$ (roughly 2,000 US$) on average.
+In the financial year March 2009 – February 2010, Namibians earned N$15,000 (roughly $2,000) on average.
 Household income was dominated by wages (49.1%) and subsistence farming (23%), with further significant sources of income being business activities (8.1%, farming excluded), old-age pensions from government (9.9%), and cash remittance (2.9%).
 Commercial farming only contributed 0.6%.

-Every Namibian resident had on average 10,800 US$ of wealth accumulated in 2016, putting Namibia on third place in Africa.
+Namibian residents had on average $10,800 of wealth accumulated in 2016, putting Namibia in third place in Africa.
 Individual wealth is, however, distributed very unequally; the country's Gini coefficient of 0.61 is one of the highest in the world.
 There are 3,300 US$-millionaires in Namibia, 1,400 of which live in the capital Windhoek.